top of page

 Camp Howe is divided by age, each housed in a separate area of the camp.
 We do offer a gender-inclusive cabin for each age group.
-Camp is further structured into three programs divided by age: Juniors, Teens and Counselors-In-Training.
+Camp is further structured into three programs divided by age: Juniors, Teens, and Counselors-In-Training.
 A day program is offered as an alternative for our Junior Campers who may not be ready for resident camp.
-In addition, we have a fully-inclusive program for youth with disabilities to enjoy a traditional fun-filled camp experience.
-We limit each camper' stay to no more than 4 weeks, ideally taking a week or two off between registered sessions.
-All campers must go home at the end of a two-week session; campers enrolling for more than one two week session must therefore go home between sessions.
-Our goal is to ensure each child gets the most out of their stay with us.
+In addition, we have a fully inclusive program for youth with disabilities to enjoy a traditional, fun-filled camp experience.

 This program is for children entering 1st through 6th grade.
-They stay in a cabin with up to 10 girls or boys and 2 staff members.
-The cabin will enjoy most activities as a group, including, but not limited to, climbing tower, low challenge course, waterfront activities, arts and crafts, sports and farm life.
+They stay in a cabin with up to 10 campers and 2 staff members.
+The cabin will enjoy most activities as a group, including, but not limited to, a climbing tower, low challenge course, waterfront activities, arts and crafts, sports and farm life.
 This program is structured and offers a largely set program with additional opportunities for campers to individually choose activities based on their personal choice.
 Each day cabin groups will partake in swim practice and free swim which is an opportunity to build on their swimming skills and ability.

 This program requires a four-week commitment over two years.
 A CIT receives leadership and development training, shares cabin responsibilities with counselors, and learns to apply teaching skills in program areas of their choice.
 Skills learned can be applied both in and out of camp.
 All youth, ages 16-17, interested in learning to become camp counselors are encouraged to apply.
 (The course does not guarantee a counselor position upon completion.
 If upon completion CIT is still under 18 they may volunteer as a Jr. Counselor).
 Space is limited.
 Write, call, or e-mail for additional information.
-Separate application necessary to apply, please ask.
+A separate application is necessary to apply please ask.

-This program is for youth ages 7 to 17 with a disability.
+This program is for youth ages 7 to 17 who need additional support.
 The youth are fully integrated into every aspect of the camp program from cabin living to every activity.
-The Echo program has a more than 50 year history and is an integral part of our camp program and camp community.
-Initially the program was targeted towards the inclusion of youth with physical disabilities and has since broadened to incorporate youth with a wide range of developmental disabilities.
+The Echo program has a more than 50-year history and is an integral part of our camp program and camp community.
+Initially, the program was targeted toward the inclusion of youth with physical disabilities and has since broadened to incorporate youth with a wide range of developmental disabilities and needs.
 All youth benefit when they live, laugh and play together.
 A couple of things to consider: we are not a specialized therapeutic program.
 We are not able to support youth who are physical towards others or unable to stay with a group nor provide one on one staffing for all that request it.
 Please contact us prior to registering.
 We recommend no more than 1 or 2 weeks, particularly when the campers are young.